 Here is an example of editing the title of a post, using jQuery AJAX:

-The other way of REST API authentication is using a plugin, but it is only recommended to be used while development and not on a live application.
+The other way of REST API authentication is using a plugin, but it is only recommended to be used during development and not on a live application.

 REST API Global Parameters